UK asks China to investigate death in ousted Bo's city

 "We have recently asked the Chinese authorities to investigate the case further after suggestions that there were suspicious circumstances involved in his death," said a spokesman for Britain's Foreign Office.

-He said the office was "aware of rumours and speculation related to the case" but did not necessarily give them credence.
+He said the office was "aware of rumors and speculation related to the case" but did not necessarily give them credence.

 A spokesman for the British embassy in Beijing said Britain had been told Heywood had died from over-consumption of alcohol and been cremated in Chongqing in November.